webmastersmith/WGU_Cloud_Computing/D426_Database_Management_Foundations/Database_Management_Terms.md

 ## 1.2 Database systems

+- **Authorization**
+  - .
+Many database users should have limited access to specific tables, columns, or rows of a database.
+Database systems authorize individual users to access specific data.
+- **Rules**
+  - Database systems ensure data is consistent with structural and business rules.
 - **transaction**
   - A transaction is a group of queries that must be either completed or rejected as a whole.
 Execution of some, but not all, queries results in inconsistent or incorrect data.
 - **architecture**